Center for Studies of the Holocaust and Religious Minorities: History

 To this end, the center offers educational materials, programs, exhibitions, a museum, and library collections.
 Though it is an independent entity, it has established formal relationships with the University of Oslo, Yad Vashem, and the Jewish Museum in Trondheim.

 On January 23, 2008, the center announced that an object of some importance had been stolen from the center's museum on or before November 23, 2007.
 The museum was temporarily closed after this to improve the security system.

+In April 2026, the center organized a public event titled “Nakba and Holocaust as cultural traumas”, which drew criticism from the Israeli embassy in Norway due to the perceived parallels between the Holocaust and the Palestinian Nakba.
+In a statement to The Algemeiner, Jan Heiret, the center's director wrote that the event will make no attempts to equate the Holocaust to the “Nakba”, in contrast to what was advertised in the event description.